top of page

 So, why are you single?

-So, here are 7 questions I asked myself to help determine why, I was inevitably SINGLE!
+So, here are 7 questions I asked myself to help determine why I was inevitably SINGLE!

-1) Are you are fixed on your EX?
+1) Are you fixed on your EX?

 Do you have the occupied sign on your forehead?